Tour DuPont: DuPont sponsorship era

 Breukink won in 1991 by overcoming a 50-second deficit going into the final stage, a 16.1 mi individual time trial, despite puncturing 15 minutes into the stage, to win by 12 seconds from Norwegian Atle Kvålsvoll.
 In 1992, American Greg LeMond won the overall classification.
 It was the last major win of his career, although he competed in the race again in 1994.
 Alcalá's victory in the race in 1993 was his second, having won the Tour de Trump in 1990.
 In 1993, he beat Lance Armstrong, who had held the leader's jersey going into the final stage.
 Armstrong's first participation in the race had been in 1991, when he finished midway down the overall classification.
 According to The Guardian in 2008, his performance in the 1991 Tour DuPont "marked the arrival of a promising newcomer to the sport".
 In 1994, Alcalá and Armstrong returned to the race as teammates, both riding for Motorola.
 The race took place over 11 stages, covering 1050 mi.
 That year, Ekimov won the overall title, with Armstrong finishing second again.
 Armstrong finally won the overall classification of the Tour DuPont in 1995, when the race was held over 1130 mi, despite losing more than two minutes to Ekimov on the final-stage time trial.
 The final edition of the race, held in 1996, was also won by Armstrong, who became the first and only rider to win two editions of the event back-to-back.
 The French rider Pascal Hervé, of the Festina cycling team, was second.
 The total prize money for the 1996 race was in excess of US$260,000.

 In July 1996, DuPont announced that it was ending its sponsorship of the race.
 According to a brand manager for the company, "Over the past six years, the Tour DuPont has been an excellent vehicle for promoting our products.
 However, we need to focus more on strategic markets in other parts of the world, where a sustained annual program versus a two-week event can better leverage the DuPont brand equity for profitable growth".
 Race organizer Mike Plant explained that "I talked to them a couple of months ago, and they had to make a hard decision.
 They don't have hundreds of millions of dollars to put into worldwide advertising.
 They put a ton of money into this event and they built up a valuable franchise, but, like Motorola, corporations change the way they do business".
-Plant reported that polling had showed that public recognition of the event had grown significantly, but also that awareness of who sponsored it had declined.
+Plant reported that polling had shown that public recognition of the event had grown significantly, but also that awareness of who sponsored it had declined.